vinz-org/Qort/README.md

 ![][badge-stars]

 </div>

+> [!CAUTION]
+> The only official places to download Fishstrap are this GitHub repository
+> Any other websites offering downloads
+> or claiming to be us are not controlled by us, do not download from them.

 Fishstrap (pronounced fish-strap) is a custom bootstrapper for Roblox based on [Bloxstrap][bloxstrap] (pronounced blox-strap).
 It provides additional features